-Points are used for sorting liver candidates according to Policy 9.8.D: Sorting Within Each Classification.

-254 9.7.A Points for Waiting Time 255 Points are e assigned so that the status 1A or 1B candidate with the longest waiting time receives 256 points as follows: 257 258 • 10 poir nts for the candidate with the greatest total status 1A or status 1B waiting time within 259 • assification 260 A fract ion of 10 points divided up among the remaining status 1A or status 1B candidates 261 each classification, based on the potential recipient's total waiting time 262 Within cutt diassification, susce on the potential realphenes total waiting time 263 9.7.B Points Assigned by Blood Type 264 For status s 1A and 1B transplant candidates, those with the same blood type as the deceased 265 or will receive 10 points.
-Candidates with compatible but not identical blood types will 266 points, and candidates with incompatible types will receive 0 points.
-Blood type O 267 es who will accept a liver from a blood type A, non-A1 blood type donor will receive 5 268 blood type incompatible matching.
-269 · 270 9.7.C Points Assigned by Diagnosis 271 Status 1B candidates will be assigned points based on diagnosis as follows: 272 • lf the candidate's diagnosis is chronic liver disease, the candidate will receive 15 points.
-273 If the candidate's diagnosis is hepatoblastoma, the candidate will receive 5 points.
-274 • If the candidate's diagnosis is an organic academia or urea cycle defect, the candidate 275 W vill receive 0 points.
-276 • If the candidate has any other diagnosis, the candidate will receive 0 points.
-277 278 279 280 9.8.D Sorting Within Each Classification 281 Within ea ch status 1A allocation classification, candidates are sorted in the following order: 282 283 1 Total The sum of waiting time and blood type compatibility points (highest to lowest), 284 ding to Policy 9.7: Liver Allocation Points (highest to lowest) 285 2.
-Total waiting time at status 1A (highest to lowest) 286 NAME IN THE RESERVE about at AB allowers and a strong that are a sound at the fall of the strong and a 287 Within ea ch status 1B allocation classification, candidates are sorted in the following order: 288 4 Total The course of continue times and blood to use as a subtility as into and discussion as into 289 - The sum of waiting time, and blood type compatibility points, and diagnosis points 290 est to lowest), according to Policy 9.7: Liver Allocation Points (highest to lowest) 291 2.
-Total waiting time at status 1B (highest to lowest) 292 293 nch MELD or PELD score allocation classification, all candidates are sorted in the 294 following order: 295 4 611 ation MELD on DELD coops (high set to lower) 296 Alloca ation MELD or PELD score (highest to lowest)
+255 256 257 Points are used f or sorting liver candidates according to Policy 9.8.D: Sorting Within Each Classification.
+258 9.7.A Points for Waiting Time 259 260 261 0 the most points as follows: 262 • 10 po ints for the candidate with the greatest total status 1A or status 1B waiting time within 263 • classification 264 tion of 10 points divided up among the remaining status 1A or status 1B candidates 265 each classification, based on the potential recipient's total waiting time 266 - 267 9.7.B Points Assigned by Blood Type 268 For statu is 1A and 1B transplant candidates, those with the same blood type as the deceased 269 or will receive 10 points.
+Candidates with compatible but not identical blood types will 270 5 points, and candidates with incompatible types will receive 0 points.
+Blood type O 271 tes who will accept a liver from a blood type A, non-A1 blood type donor will receive 5 272 points fo or blood type incompatible matching.
+273 274 9.7.C Points Assigned by Diagnosis 275 Status 1 B candidates will be assigned points based on diagnosis as follows: 276 If the candidate's diagnosis is chronic liver disease, the candidate will receive 15 points.
+277 - If the candidate's diagnosis is hepatoblastoma, the candidate will receive 5 points.
+278 If the candidate's diagnosis is an organic acidemia or urea cycle defect, the candidate 279 - will receive 0 points.
+280 • f the candidate has any other diagnosis, the candidate will receive 0 points.
+281 Cauting Within Fach Classification 282 9.8.D Sorting Within Each Classification 283 Within e ach status 1A allocation classification, candidates are sorted in the following order: 284 285 I The sum of waiting time and blood type compatibility points (highest to lowest), 286 ассо rding to Policy 9.7: Liver Allocation Points (highest to lowest) 287 2.
+Tota I waiting time at status 1A (highest to lowest) 288 289 Within e ach status 1B allocation classification, candidates are sorted in the following order: 290 291 L The sum of waiting time, and blood type compatibility points, and diagnosis points 292 nest to lowest), according to Policy 9.7: Liver Allocation Points (highest to lowest) 293 2.
+Tota I waiting time at status 1B (highest to lowest) 294

-297 2.
-Blood type compatibility (identical, compatible, then incompatible) 298 3.
-Age at time of registration on the liver waitlist (less than 18 years old followed by 18 years 299 or older) 300 4.
-Allocation MELD or PELD score type (calculated, including liver-intestine points, then 301 exception) 302 5.
-Allocation MELD or PELD score waiting time (highest to lowest) 303 6.
-Total waiting time (highest to lowest)
+295 Within each MELD or PELD score allocation classification, all candidates are sorted in the 296 following order: 297 298 1.
+Allocation MELD or PELD score (highest to lowest) 299 2.
+Blood type compatibility (identical, compatible, then incompatible) 300 3.
+Age at time of registration on the liver waitlist (less than 18 years old followed by 18 years 301 or older) 302 4.
+Allocation MELD or PELD score type (calculated, including liver-intestine points, then 303 exception) 304 5.
+Allocation MELD or PELD score waiting time (highest to lowest) 305 6.
+Total waiting time (highest to lowest) 306